 Below is a collection of some of the most frequently asked questions concerning IKE.
 If you have additional questions, you can contact the program by using the message fields at the bottom of the page or by emailing IKE@KS.gov.

 A modern transportation system moves people, freight, and technology.
 The Eisenhower Legacy Transportation Program (IKE), a 10-year program developed in consultation with Kansans and approved by the 2020 Legislature, preserves our existing system, and gives us flexibility to address current and future opportunities and challenges.

 There are many differences between IKE and T-WORKS.

 Absolutely.
-The remaining T-WORKS projects that have not been completed yet will be first to be worked on under the new program.
+The remaining T-WORKS projects that have not been completed yet will be the first to be worked on under the new program.
 In fact, the IKE legislation is written so that KDOT must begin construction on the remaining T-WORKS projects prior to beginning construction on IKE expansion and modernization projects.
 For the latest updates on work that continues on T-WORKS projects, please visit the IKE program projects page.

 Every two years, KDOT will visit communities across the state to listen and learn prior to announcing its next round of projects.
 More information about our Local Consult process can be found here.

 At KDOT, we want to be partners in problem solving with regions, counties, cities, and communities across the state.
 Sometimes projects take both time AND creativity to be included in the statewide program.
 An important first step is to clearly identify the problem you are trying to solve.
 Starting to talk through potential projects prior to the Local Consult process, involving a wide range of local partners, and maintaining flexibility will assist in advancing your project.